GiantSweetroll/birthday-challenge/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-By opening the `index.html` with your web browser.
+Open the `index.html` with your web browser.
 You will be greeted by the following menu

 <div align="center">
   <img src="./screenshots/mainmenu.png">